Splash Pad/Water Play Daily Check

 What does the Splash Pad/Water Play Daily Check cover?

 This checklist covers 27 inspection items across 4 sections: Water Quality and Chemical Testing, Spray Features and Equipment, Surface Safety and Accessibility, Safety and Emergency Readiness.
-It is designed for sports and recreation operations and compliance.
+It is designed for fitness & recreation operations and compliance.

 How often should this checklist be completed?